ladybug-tools/spider/gbxml-viewer/r11/gv-gal/README.md

 * Pre-release: <http://www.ladybug.tools/spider/gbxml-viewer/dev>

 ## Concept

+* Use the GitHub API to obtain directory listings of file names
+* Display list of file names as links to source
+* Clicking links displays
+	* The source
+	* View the file in this gallery window
+	* View the file full screen in its own window
+		* Link may be use to embed file in other app or HTML pages

 There are a few locations on the web that allow access to sample gbXML files that you may use for experimentation.